kaashif/transcript-search/README.md

 transcripts themselves are provided under the Fair Use doctrine of US copyright law.
 The credit for typing out the transcripts goes to the individual authors, the names of whom are included in each file.

+The contents of this repository are for educational and entertainment purposes only.

 ## MIT License
 Copyright (c) 2017 Kaashif Hymabaccus